rudedogg/NoiseKit/README.md

 ----

 # 🚧 Under construction 🚧
 **This project is a work-in-progress.
-I plan to make destructive changes to the git history up until a 1.0 release, so use before that time is not advised!**
+I plan to make destructive changes to the git history up until a 1.0 release, so relying on this code before that time is not advised!**

 # NoiseKit